linda-lai/search/README.md

 * Values are displayed in their original form, i.e. date values, timezones, etc.
 * No indexing (based on current performance approach and benchmarks).
 * No explicit ranking in the order of search results.
-* There is enough memory to load and run the data/application in memory on a single computer.
+* There is enough memory to load the data and run the application on a single computer.
 * Aside from relationships between entities for `getRelatedEntities` (`ticket_id`, `organization_id`, `assignee_id`, `submitter_id`), no assumptions made about the data structure of records, so fields can be added or removed in the entities as needed.
 * Fields searchable by the user for the different entity types (and validation for the user input for `fields`) assume that all searchable fields exist in first record, and that the collection contains at least one record.
 * Users cannot search for fields/values missing in a record with `undefined` (as JSON parsing is used), so searches for `null` also handle `undefined` values in records.
 * Only one value can be searched at a time.
-* UI waits for prompts rather than command line arguments.
+* UI prompts and waits for user inputs rather than parsing command line arguments (making it harder to automate, further execution is blocked until input is received, etc).

 ## Enhancements & Improvements
-* Fuzzy matching for partial or inprecise search matching.
+* Fuzzy matching for partial or imprecise search matching.
 * Use more performant search algorithm than `.filter`, i.e. indexing attributes (with the tradeoff of more expensive operations upfront to load and index data).
 * Implement command line flag parsing instead of user prompts to manage input (for easier automation).
-* Exit condition in prompt UI so users can quit at any point.
+* Exit condition in prompt UI so users can quit at any point for better UX.